nushakoff/Optical_Fibre_Toolbox/README.md

-# Optical_Fiber_Toolbox
+# Optical Fibre Toolbox
-Personal tweaks done to OF toolbox in Matlab (https://in.mathworks.com/matlabcentral/fileexchange/27819-optical-fibre-toolbox).
+Repository for tweaks made to [OF toolbox in Matlab](https://in.mathworks.com/matlabcentral/fileexchange/27819-optical-fibre-toolbox).